thureintun234/mini-pos-system/README.md

 yarn run dev
 ```

-- [Frontend](http://localhost:3000/) This is a frontend part of the project hosted in Netlify.
+- [Frontend](https://mini-pos-system.vercel.app/dashboard) This is a frontend part of the project hosted on Vercel.

-- [REST API](http://localhost:4000/api) This is the hosted api.
+- [REST API](https://mini-pos-system.onrender.com/api) This is the REST api hosted on Render.